Carol Kane: 1980–1990: Taxi and transition into comedy

+1990–2004: Television and film regularity

+Kane became a regular on the NBC series American Dreamer, which ran from 1990 to 1991.
+In 1993, she appeared in Addams Family Values where she replaced Judith Malina as Grandmama Addams; this role saw her reunite with her Taxi castmate Christopher Lloyd.
+She also guest starred on a 1994 episode of Seinfeld, as well as a 1996 episode of Ellen.
+In 1996, she was given a supporting role in the short-lived sitcom Pearl.
+From there, she continued to appear in a number of film roles throughout the 1990s and early 2000s, including The Pallbearer (1996), Office Killer (1997), Jawbreaker (1999), and My First Mister (2001).
+In 1998, she voiced Mother Duck in the American version of the animated television film The First Snow of Winter.

-In 1998, she played Mother Duck on the cartoon movie The First Snow of Winter.
-In 1999, she made a cameo in the Andy Kaufman biopic Man on the Moon as her Taxi character.
+In 1999, she made a cameo in the Andy Kaufman biopic Man on the Moon as herself playing the Taxi character.

-At the 48th Academy Awards, Kane was nominated for an Academy Award for Best Actress for her role in the film Hester Street.

-Theatre

-She starred in the off-Broadway play Love, Loss, and What I Wore in February 2010.

-Kane made her West End debut in January 2011 in a major revival of Lillian Hellman's drama The Children's Hour at London's Comedy Theatre.
-She starred alongside Keira Knightley, Elisabeth Moss and Ellen Burstyn.

-In May 2012, Kane appeared on Broadway as Betty Chumley in a revival of the play Harvey.

-Wicked
+2005–2014: Wicked and career expansion

 Kane is also known for her portrayal of the evil headmistress Madame Morrible in the Broadway musical Wicked, whom she played in various productions from 2005 to 2014.
 Kane made her Wicked debut on the 1st National Tour, playing the role from March 9 through December 19, 2005.
 She then reprised the role in the Broadway production from January 10 through November 12, 2006.
 She again played the role for the Los Angeles production which began performances on February 7, 2007.
 She left the production on December 30, 2007, and later returned on August 26, 2008, until the production closed on January 11, 2009.

+In January 2009, she guest starred in the television series Two and a Half Men as the mother of Alan Harper's receptionist.

-She then transferred with the L.A. company, to play the role once again, in the San Francisco production which began performances January 27, 2009.
+She then transferred with the Los Angeles company of Wicked to reprise her role once again, this time in the San Francisco production, which began performances January 27, 2009.
 She ended her limited engagement on March 22, 2009.

+In March 2010, Kane appeared in the ABC series Ugly Betty as Justin Suarez's acting teacher.

+Kane starred in the off-Broadway play Love, Loss, and What I Wore in February 2010.
+She made her West End debut in January 2011 in a major revival of Lillian Hellman's drama The Children's Hour at London's Comedy Theatre, where she starred alongside Keira Knightley, Elisabeth Moss and Ellen Burstyn.
+In May 2012, Kane appeared on Broadway as Betty Chumley in a revival of the play Harvey.

-Kane returned to the Broadway company of Wicked from July 1, 2013, through February 22, 2014 (a period that included the show's 10th anniversary).
+Kane returned to the Broadway company of Wicked from July 1, 2013, through February 22, 2014, a period that included the show's 10th anniversary.

+In 2014, she was cast in a recurring role on the television series Gotham as Gertrude Kapelput, the Hungarian-born mother of Oswald Cobblepot, also known as Penguin.